Codeinwp/optimole-wp/readme.txt

 If you'd like to keep the most interesting part of an image; then you can enable smart cropping to help keep the image well-sized without losing focus.

 >**Use Case:** Introducing Lisa, a lifestyle blogger who loves sharing her adventures through captivating visuals.
 With Optimole's Smart Cropping, Lisa's images are automatically resized to fit perfectly within her post layouts.
 Whether it's a breathtaking mountain landscape or a cosy café scene, Smart Cropping ensures every image tells its story without any hassle.
 Lisa's blog now shines with effortlessly framed images that capture every moment beautifully.

+### Hero Image Optimization

+Optimole now goes the extra mile by not just optimizing but also preloading your website’s hero image.
+This ensures that the most eye-catching element on your page is also the quickest to load, enhancing user experience.

 #### No Content Shifting